 The compressor connects to the outdoor heat pump.
 It’s responsible for pressurizing the refrigerant and pushing it throughout the unit.

 The expansion valve functions as a metering device.
 This component manages the refrigerant flow and moves it throughout the heat pump unit, reducing the temperature and pressure of the refrigerant.
-The staff at Horizon offer convenient heat pump services for malfunctioning expansion valves.
+The staff at Horizon offers convenient heat pump services for malfunctioning expansion valves.

 3 Main Types of Heat Pumps

 If you’re looking to install a heat pump, there are three primary heat pump types: an air source, water source, and ground source heat pump.
 All heat pump types function in a similar way but gather heat differently.
-We offer repair and replacement services for water source, ground source, and air source heat pumps.
+We offer repair and replacement services for a water source, ground source, and air source heat pumps.
 Talk with a skilled technician about conducting an installation in your household.